JoshLiu111/AI_trading_arena/backend/README.md

    - **No code changes needed** to switch between databases - just update `DATABASE_URL` environment variable
 5. **Background Tasks**: The `lifespan` context manager starts the trading scheduler on application startup.
 This works on Render but not on serverless platforms like Vercel.
 6. **Data Sources**:
-   - **Alpha Vantage** (default): Recommended for production.
-Free tier: 5 requests/minute, 500 requests/day.
-Get API key at https://www.alphavantage.co/support/#api-key
+   - **Polygon.io**: Stocks Starter Plan provides unlimited API calls, 5 years historical data, and WebSocket support.
+Get API key at https://polygon.io/
-   - **Yahoo Finance**: Alternative data source, but may have rate limiting issues on cloud servers
-   - Switch between sources via `DATA_SOURCE` environment variable ("yahoo" or "alpha_vantage")

 ## 🔧 Development Guide